 Random number generator attacks

-At last a small unverified security concern I have is that the random used to generate zero-knowledge proofs is not processed by a PRNG, but it is data returned by any random source and used as-is.
+At last, a small unverified security concern I have is that the random number used to generate zero-knowledge proofs is not processed by a PRNG, but it is data returned by any random source and used as-is.
 This aspect should be more carefully verified, as I am concerned that it makes the algorithm vulnerable to random number generator attacks.

 Conclusion